- Reference Number: HEY-779/2020

 You should not drive until you can perform an emergency stop but please clarify this with your insurance.
 This will not be for the first 48 hours following your surgery.
 Please check that your insurance policy does not prohibit you from driving for a longer period following general anaesthetic or surgery.
 Based on Civil Aviation Authority guidance we recommend at least 48 hours before flying after keyhole surgery or 10 days after an open surgical operation.

-It is important you DO NOT attend in person to the ward from where you were discharged.
-Please telephone the ward – Monday to Friday 8-6pm.
-After 6pm and Weekends – contact Ward 14 Castle Hill (01482 623014).
+It is important you DO NOT present yourself to the ward from where you were discharged.

-If you are unable to get in touch with Ward 14 please call your GP’s emergency service or 111.
+If you are unable to get in touch with Ward 14 please call your doctor’s emergency service or 111.

 You will receive advice over the telephone as to the appropriate care for you.
 This may be:

-- To contact your GP practice to arrange a nurse-led clinic appointment
+- To contact your doctor’s practice to arrange a nurse-led clinic appointment

 - An urgent outpatient clinic follow up appointment with your surgeon

-- To contact your GP to arrange emergency admission to Hull Royal Infirmary
+- To contact your doctor’s to arrange emergency admission to Hull Royal Infirmary

-If you are severely unwell contact your emergency GP, attend Hull Royal Infirmary Emergency Department or dial 999 for an ambulance.
+If you are severely unwell contact your emergency doctor, attend Hull Royal Infirmary Emergency Department or dial 999 for an ambulance.
 Castle Hill Hospital does not have on-site emergency services.

 General Advice and Consent